nicola/nicola.github.io/_posts/2017-07-24-before-tokens.md

 categories: Ideas
 ---

 From January, [due](https://filecoin.io) [to](https://internetpolicy.mit.edu/team/nicola-greco-2/) [different](http://dci.mit.edu/people.html) [reasons](http://nicola.io/computation-coin/2017) I had the incredible occasion to brainstorm and collaborate with some very great minds in the blockchain space.

-A recurring question was: "How can we build a new cryptocurrency that offers a service?".
+A recurring question was: "*How can we build a new cryptocurrency that offers a service?*".
 This gave me a lot to think about: [decentralized file storage](https://filecoin.io), [distributed computation](http://nicola.io/computation-coin/2017) and more generically [verifiable markets](http://nicola.io/verifiable-markets/2017).

 During the past 6 months, the word **token** was all over the place; as the months passed different groups worked on many of the ideas/implementations that others and I discussed - what of an exciting time to live in.

 In this blogpost, I am leaving some of my notes taken during the month of January.